Submissions for issue 47 are now open. Below are our submission guidelines. With questions, please reach out to scrivenereditorial@gmail.com.

 FAQ

-Do I have to be a McGill student to submit?
+Need I be a McGill student to submit?

-No, you do not.
-Nor do you have to be Canadian.
+No, you need not be.
+Nor need you be Canadian.

 Does Scrivener pay its contributors?